 However, providers can decide whether or not to accept your PFFS plan on a case-by-case basis.
 This means that you can’t count on a service always being covered, even if you stick with the same doctor.
 PFFS plans are also available in fewer locations than HMOs or PPOs.

-Cigna Medicare Saving Account plans (MSA)
+Cigna Medicare saving account (MSA)

-You might not be as familiar with Medicare Saving Account (MSA) plans as with other types of healthcare plans.
+You might not be as familiar with Medicare saving account (MSA) plans as with other types of healthcare plans.
 With an MSA, your healthcare plan is combined with a bank account.
 Cigna will deposit a preset amount of money into the bank account, and that money will be used to pay all of your Medicare Part A and Part B costs.
 MSA plans generally do not include prescription coverage.

 Medicare Part D is prescription drug coverage.
 Part D plans help you pay for your prescriptions.
 You’ll pay a small premium for most Part D plans, and there is normally a deductible before coverage kicks in.